erigontech/mdbx-go/README.md

 Most of articles in internet about LMDB are applicable to MDBX.
 But mdbx has more features.

-For deeper DB understanding please read through commends in: https://github.com/erthink/libmdbx/blob/master/mdbx.h
+For deeper DB understanding please read through [mdbx.h](https://github.com/erthink/libmdbx/blob/master/mdbx.h)

 ## Min Requirements